Credit: We Animals Media

 These slaughter practices are enforced by the relevant licensing bodies, including the State Meat Authorities under the relevant State Meat Industry Acts, and by the Department of Agriculture (DA) for the Commonwealth.
 The Export Control Act and Regulations also require compliance with the Standards for all exported meat products (compliance managed by DA veterinary officers stationed in each export abattoir).

-In addition, in 2005 (updated in 2009) the Australian Meat Industry Council (representing abattoir owners) developed and implemented the AMIC ‘Industry Animal Welfare Standards for Livestock Processing Establishments’ which integrate the national Codes of Practice, relevant State and Commonwealth legislation and other commercial requirements.
+In addition, in 2005 (updated in 2009) the Australian Meat Industry Council (representing slaughterhouse owners) developed and implemented the AMIC ‘Industry Animal Welfare Standards for Livestock Processing Establishments’ which integrate the national Codes of Practice, relevant State and Commonwealth legislation and other commercial requirements.

-Those Standards (similarly) require that ‘Livestock are effectively stunned with appropriate equipment for the species and class of livestock’ (Standard 6, principle 2).
+Those Standards require that ‘Livestock are effectively stunned with appropriate equipment for the species and class of livestock’ (Standard 6, principle 2).

-Current situation in regard to exemptions from the Standards
+The current situation in regard to exemptions from the Standards

-Some abattoirs perform unstunned kosher and halal slaughter of sheep (not cattle) — operating under ‘approved arrangements’ issued by either the federal Department of Agriculture (for export abattoris) or State meat authorities (for domestic abattoirs).
 A former federal Minister for Agriculture called for a review of existing ritual slaughter standards and these exemptions.
-After considerable delay, a scientific review on the welfare risks of unstunned slaughter was completed in late 2008 (see media coverage).
-There have now been two Australian review papers, both of which confirm the suffering involved in slaughter without stunning — these papers are available here and here.
+After considerable delay, a scientific review on the welfare risks of unstunned slaughter was completed in late 2008.
+There have now been two review papers, both of which confirm the suffering involved in slaughter without stunning — these papers are available here and here.